juliaogris/e/README.md

 # e

-Is is a cut down version of [evy](https://github.com/foxygoat/evy).
+Is is a cut down version of [evy].

 This repository demonstrates how to build a minimal lexer and parser from scratch without using any external libraries.